TimePanic/react-tip-calc/README.md

 ### A tip calculator that allows for quick tip calculations
 ---

 This application allows the user to enter the total cost of a meal, the amount of people and the amount of tip (%) they would like to give.
 The application then outputs the total tip and the amount of tip each person pays.
-Assuming the tip is spreas evenly.
+Assuming the tip is spread evenly.

 Key features of this application include:
 - User is able to see the total tip and the tip shared evenly between the amount of people